telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

 	>If both __AcessKey__ and __AccessKeys__ properties are set, the value of the __AcessKey__ property will be ignored.You can download a runnable project demonstrating how to take advantage of the __KeyTipService.AccessKeys__ property from our online SDK repository.
 Please open [this link](https://github.com/telerik/xaml-sdk) and navigate to RibbonView/MultipleAccessKeys-KeyTips.

-* __Activation:__ Used to define additional logic that can be implemented when using a key tip:
+* __Activation:__ Used to define additional logic that can be implemented when using the keyboard navigation:

 	#### __XAML__
 	{{region radribbonview-keyboard-support_3}}